cocoanlab/PEPSI/README.md

-The codes and data for the paper
+The codes and data for the paper \n
 "GEOMETRICAL FEATURES OF NEURAL TRAJECTORY AS COMPUTATIONAL MOTIFS FOR PAIN CUE-STIMULUS INTEGRATION"